 These digital resources are available for Pipe Markers and Valve Tags:

-The ASME (ANSI) Standard A13.1-2015 for pipe identification is a widely used guideline in determining pipe identification requirements.
-The purpose of the standard is to “assist in identification of hazardous materials conveyed in piping systems and their hazards when released into the environment.”
-Pipes are defined as conduits for the transport of gasses, liquids, semi-liquids or fine particulate dust.”
+The ANSI/ASME Standard A13.1-2015 for pipe identification is a widely used guideline in determining pipe identification requirements.
+Its purpose is to “assist in identification of hazardous materials conveyed in piping systems and their hazards when released into the environment.”
+Pipes are defined as “conduits for the transport of gasses, liquids, semi-liquids or fine particulate dust.”

-Seton’s pipe marking products meet ASME (ANSI) size recommendations, color recommendations, and the visibility standard.
+Seton’s pipe marking products meet ANSI/ASME A13.1-2015 size recommendations, color recommendations and the visibility standard.

-The ASME standard also recommends the appropriate letter heights and the length of color field for different pipe sizes or diameters.
+The ANSI/ASME standard also recommends the appropriate letter heights and length of color field for different sized pipes and outside diameters.

-Unmarked pipes mean danger—to both life and property.
-Numerous injuries have occurred through ignorance of pipe contents, particularly when outside agencies are called in under emergency conditions.
+Unmarked pipes are dangerous to both life and property.
+Numerous injuries have occurred as a result of the ignorance of pipe contents — especially hazardous contents — when outside agencies are called in under emergency conditions.

-Markers should be readily visible from the normal approach viewpoint of personnel.
-Seton pipe markers instantly tell you all you need to know about pipe contents, direction of flow and whether its flowing contents are a hazard or are safe.
+Markers should be readily visible to plant personnel from the point of normal approach.
+Seton pipe markers instantly tell you everything you need to know about pipe contents, direction of flow and whether pipe contents are hazardous or safe.

 Getting ASME Compliant Pipe Markers is Easy

-- Choose the Right Size: Seton markers, used properly with arrows and banding tape or arrow tape, meet or exceed the standard.
+- Choose the Right Size: Markers with different letter heights and lengths of color field are available in stock for various pipe diameters.
+When used properly with directional arrows as well as banding tape or Arrows-On-A-Roll™ Tape, markers meet or exceed the standard.

-- Choose Your Wording: Over 150 stock legends are available.
-If you can’t find what you need, we can customize markers to your exact wording.
+- Choose Your Wording: Over 150 stock legends are available, and if you can’t find what you need, we can customize markers to your exact wording.

-- Determine Quantity Based on Proper Marker Placement: Markers shall be installed in areas that help make them pronounced and noticeable to plant personnel from their normal viewpoint.
-Pipe markers should always accurately reveal and symbolize pipe contents, its direction and if it’s hazardous or not.
+- Determine Quantity Based on Proper Marker Placement: Markers shall be installed in pronounced areas that help make them noticeable to plant personnel from a normal viewpoint.

 Pipes shall be marked…